scala/docs.scala-lang/_getting-started/index.md

 * [Our list of some popular Scala books](/books.html).

 ## Getting Help
-There are a multitude of mailing lists and real-time chat channels in case you want to quickly connect with other Scala users.
+There are a multitude of mailing lists and real-time chat rooms in case you want to quickly connect with other Scala users.
 Check out our [community](https://scala-lang.org/community/) page for a list of these resources, and for where to reach out for help.

 <!-- Hidden elements whose content are used to provide OS-specific download instructions.
  -- This is handled in `resources/js/functions.js`.